 Showing 1-24 of 94 items found in Arts & Culture

-DuPage County, Chicago's Western Suburbs - The National Shrine of St. Therese is a Roman Catholic shrine, chapel, and museum dedicated to St. Therese of Lisieux.
+The National Shrine of St. Therese is a Roman Catholic shrine, chapel, and museum dedicated to St. Therese of Lisieux.
 The Shrine is home to the most wonderful collection of relics, personal effects and memorabilia of Therese outside of France.
-Tours of the Shrine are available for groups of 20 or more, including a private tour of an exact replica of St. Therese's monastery cell in France.
+The Shrine chapel celebrates Mass every weekday at 11:30 am.
+Tours are available for groups of 20 or more, including a private tour of an exact replica of St. Therese's monastery cell in France.
 The shrine sits peacefully on a 50-acre estate owned and operated by the Carmelites of the Most Pure Heart of Mary.
 Adjacent to the Shrine is the Carmelite Spiritual Center, offering meeting room rental, lodging, meals and spiritual retreats as well as organized Shrine tours.

 Located in Andersonville, a Swedish enclave in Chicago, this is a cultural and learning center with artifacts, photographs and exhibits tracing Swedish American history.

 A state of the art history museum dedicated to collecting and sharing the history of the greater Grayslake area.
 The Grayslake Heritage Center offers programs, exhibitions and special events all year round and includes two galleries, a community room and classroom.